top of page

 Okonomiyaki is a savory Japanese pancake that translates to "grilled as you like it" or "what you like" in English.
 It's a popular dish that originated in the Kansai region of Japan, particularly in Osaka and Hiroshima, but is enjoyed throughout the country.

-The basic ingredients for okonomiyaki include flour, grated yam or grated nagaimo (a type of mountain yam), shredded cabbage, eggs, dashi (Japanese soup stock), and various toppings such as thinly sliced pork belly, seafood, green onions, and pickled ginger.
+The basic ingredients for Okonomiyaki include flour, grated yam or grated nagaimo (a type of mountain yam), shredded cabbage, eggs, dashi (Japanese soup stock), and various toppings such as thinly sliced pork belly, seafood, green onions, and pickled ginger.
 The dough is mixed together to form a thick consistency, and then it's cooked on a hot griddle or pan.

 “DORAYAKI”